baldzhiyski/RecipeApp/README.md

 - **Role-Based Authorization**
   Differentiate access levels based on user roles, ensuring that users can only access their data.

+## Technologies Used
+- **Frontend**: Built with Next.js, providing a responsive and modern user interface.
+- **Backend**: Developed using Spring Boot, organized with a two-layer architecture (Controller and Service layers) for a clean and maintainable codebase.

 ## Getting Started